Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Forks Market

-Admire The Wildlife at Oak Hammock Marsh Interpretive Centre
+Admire the Wildlife at Oak Hammock Marsh Interpretive Centre

-With over 30 kilometers of trails around the area, as well as several options for paddling in the marsh areas, the interpretive centre provides an amazing opportunity to immerse yourself in some of the most fascinating ecosystems that the Winnipeg area has to offer.
+If you’re an avid animal lover, head to Oak Hammock Marsh Interpretive Centre to meet some of Manitoba’s local species, on land and in the water.
+With over 30 kilometres of trails and several paddling options through the marsh areas, the centre provides an amazing opportunity to immerse yourself in some of the most fascinating ecosystems that the Winnipeg area has to offer.

 Take a City Walking Tour